bowfolios/bowfolios.github.io/index.md

 ### Filter page

 The Filter page provides the ability to query the database and display the results in the page.
-In this case, the query is to display all of the Profiles that match one or more of the specified Interest(s).
+In this case, the query displays all of the Profiles that match one or more of the specified Interest(s).

 ![](images/filter-page.png)